CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 Note the pattern is 'dot space filename.sh'

+### Setting up the civiwiki postgresql database
+Follow the steps in [this](https://www.techrepublic.com/blog/diy-it-guy/diy-a-postgresql-database-server-setup-anyone-can-handle/) postgresql configuration instruction set to access your local postgresql server, set up necessary postgres users, and create an empty civiwiki database to be populated below.

 ### Initial CiviWiki (Django project) set up
 Once you have a working virtual environment, installed all requirements, and have set up environment variables, you are ready to populate the initial database: